 let kDefaultInitGain = 0.1;

 Define the init() function to create and store a reference to the Web Audio context in mAudioContext, and initialize the audio volume gain controls for the background, cue, and a master that affects both.
-In all cases, volume gain of a 0 corresponds to no audio and 1 means maximum strength.
+In all cases, volume gain of a 0 corresponds to no audio and 1 means maximum loudness.

 function init() {